kabasset/FewChallenger/README.md

 and the spline interpolation implementation in [SplineChallenger](SplineChallenger/SplineChallenger).

 A benchmark is implemented as executable [Challenge](Challenger/src/program/Challenge.cpp).
-Preliminary results show a ~20% speed-up with memory optimization (~5s vs. ~4s for 1000 trajectory points).
+Preliminary results show a ~20% speed-up with memory optimization only (~5s vs. ~4s for 1000 trajectory points), and a factor ~4 improvement with a complete reorganization of the computation (~1.2s).

 # FEW